 \section{Introduction}

-Open multi-agent systems (OMASs) \cite{hendrickx2016open,RN3365} extend traditional multi-agent systems by allowing agents to dynamically join or leave the group.
-Such migrations of agents constantly change the composition of an OMAS, rendering it a naturally switching and size-varying network structure.
-Owing to this feature, the OMAS has shown superiority over its traditional counterparts in covering a wide range of practical networks that have variable structures, such as mobile ad-hoc networks \cite{RN4288}, microgrids with plug-and-play control \cite{10771808}, biomes with migrating species \cite{RN7940}.
-Despite giving rise to a flexible network structure, the agent migration also makes an OMAS more prone to environmental perturbations owing to its intermediation role between the OMAS and the external environment.
-For example, any vehicle joining a platoon by a lane changing maneuver can bring in abrupt disturbances against both the platoon network dynamics as well as the platoon state \cite{RN4530}.
-On the other hand, agent migrations can also affect the normal cooperative interactions among agents, turning them into or directly bringing in antagonistic interactions.
-For instance, a cyber-physical network can be vulnerable to trojan attacks which connect disguised malicious devices to the network to convert normal connections into or create sabotage connections \cite{RN8295}.
-Typically, OMASs suffering these migration-induced adversities can be constantly perturbed or exhibit instability both of which usually impede desired coordination goals from being achieved.
-Given these facts, it is thus of both theoretical and practical significance to pay attention to the migration-induced adversities against the OMAS.
+Open multi-agent systems (OMASs) extend traditional multi-agent systems by allowing agents to dynamically join or leave the group \cite{hendrickx2016open}.
+Such migrations of agents create a naturally switching and size-varying network structure.
+By virtue of this feature, the OMAS has shown superiority over its traditional counterpart in covering a wide range of practical networks with variable structures like mobile ad-hoc networks, microgrids with plug-and-play control, and biomes with migrating species.
+On the other hand, the mediating effect of agent migrations makes an OMAS more prone to environmental perturbations, such as the lane change maneuver of joining vehicles that bring abrupt disturbances to the network dynamics/state of a vehicle platoon \cite{RN4530}.
+Meanwhile, agent migrations can also affect the normal cooperative interactions among agents, turning them into or directly bringing in antagonistic interactions.
+For example, a cyber-physical system can be vulnerable to trojan attacks which connect disguised malicious devices to the network to convert normal connections into or create sabotage connections \cite{RN8295}.
+OMASs suffering these migration-induced adversities can be constantly perturbed or exhibit instability which impede desired coordination goals from being achieved.
+Given these facts, it is thus of both theoretical and practical significance to focus on the migration-induced adversities against the OMAS.